-One of the main things we work. with our coaching clients and social impacter society community are the strategies to expedite their business process.
+One of the main things we work with our coaching clients on, are the strategies to expedite their business process.
 We literally dive deep into their business and help create strategies that will work for them.
 Dani and I walked away from building our own network marketing career(s) because we wanted to devote our time in changing the face of the profession on social media.

 Top 8 Ways to Shorten your Learning Curve